sympy/SymPEPs/SymPEP-0001.md

 This describes the general set of steps for a SymPEP:

-- From a discussion in mailing list, issue or PR, someone might suggest a SymPEP being needed.
+- From a discussion in the mailing list, an issue or PR, someone might suggest a SymPEP being needed.
 - If discussion did not start on the mailing list, then move to the mailing list (with cross-reference links) to gage whether a SymPEP is appropriate to pursue.